You're Already Enough.

 From the outside, I looked successful.

-From the inside, I was disappearing.
+From the inside, I was about to make the hardest decision of my career.

 I didn’t crash.
 I chose to stop.

-Out of that stillness, I rediscovered mornings without agendas and afternoons without urgency.
+Mornings without agendas and afternoons without urgency.

 E - Exhale Stillness | Pause before you plan